mdx-js/mdx/docs/blog/custom-pragma.md

 Now that we’ve cleaned up the intermediary representation, we need to make sure that we have the same functionality as the old `MDXTag`.
 This is done through a custom `createElement` implementation.
 Typically when using React, we use `React.createElement` to render the elements on screen.
-This is even true if you're using JSX because JSX tags such as `<div>` compile to `createElement` calls.
+This is even true if you’re using JSX because JSX tags such as `<div>` compile to `createElement` calls.
 So this time instead of using `React.createElement` we’ll be using our own.
 [Check it out in the MDX repo](https://github.com/mdx-js/mdx/blob/0506708bed0ac787f605b0a97ef77d1954fa1275/packages/react/src/create-element.js)

 Reproduced here is our `createElement` function and the logic for how